DigitalMitford/DM_documentation/SI_Occupations_Guide.md

     * historian
     * economist
     * agronomist (for those who study agriculture)
+    * supernatural (For a powerful person who researches the supernatural or the spirit world, for example, Prospero or Dr. Faustus.)

 * **explorer**  (includes occupations associated with travel, commerce, empire expansion)